-- On 17th October 2023 the First-tier Tribunal ("Tribunal") overturned the UK Information Commissioner's Office ("ICO") UK GDPR and GDPR Enforcement Notice ("EN"), and a Monetary Penalty Notice ("MPN") issued to Clearview Al Inc. ("Clearview"), a US-based facial recognition company. - Despite the Tribunal finding that Clearview did carry out data processing relating to monitoring the behaviour of people in the UK, the Tribunal ruled that the ICO "did not have jurisdiction" to issue the EN or the MPN on Clearview because their relevant customers were all foreign law enforcement agencies.
-As such, it fell into a specific exemption for foreign law enforcement (contained in Article 3(2A) UK GDPR / Article 2(2)(a) GDPR). - On 17 November 2023 the ICO issued a statement confirming that they are seeking permission to appeal the judgment of the Tribunal on the basis that the ICO consider that Clearview itself was processing the personal data of UK residents and not purely for foreign law enforcement purposes.
-As of the date of this article,
+- On 17th October 2023 the First-tier Tribunal ("Tribunal") overturned the UK Information Commissioner's Office ("ICO") GDPR Enforcement Notice ("EN"), and a Monetary Penalty Notice ("MPN") issued to Clearview Al Inc. ("Clearview"), a USbased facial recognition company. - Despite the Tribunal finding that Clearview did carry out data processing relating to monitoring the behaviour of people in the UK, the Tribunal ruled that the ICO "did not have jurisdiction" to issue the EN or the MPN on Clearview because their relevant customers were all foreign law enforcement agencies.
+As such, it fell into a specific exemption for foreign law enforcement (contained in Article 3(2A) of the UK GDPR / Article 2(2)(a)GDPR). - On 17 November 2023 the ICO issued a statement confirming that they are seeking permission to appeal the judgment of the Tribunal on the basis that the ICO consider that Clearview itself was processing the personal data of UK residents and not purely for foreign law enforcement purposes.
+As of the date of this article, the ICO awaits the Tribunal's decision.